 7. Freezing

 Laundering is another term used for cleaning fabrics with water in washing machines.
 Cleaning with water is the best method to remove water-soluble soils like body fluids (sweat), salts, or sugars.
+And to remove sizing from fabric before sewing.

-You may be presoaking the clothes beforehand in water and detergent solution to thoroughly remove dirt.
+Most of us presoak the clothes beforehand in water and detergent solution to thoroughly remove dirt.
 I prefer a phosphate-free, biodegradable detergent.

 Garments are sorted according to their color, dirt present, fabric type, and composition, garment construction and trimmings used etc., and then washed in cycles, befitting them.
 The garments are then rinsed, dried in a machine dryer, or hung dry and finished.